WOVNio/wovnjava/docker/README.md

 3. JitPack builds wovnjava library. (https://jitpack.io/#wovnio/wovnjava)

 ## JitPack
-Our wovnjava repogitory is registered in JitPack, and JitPack is monitoring our repogitory.
+Our wovnjava repository is registered in JitPack, and JitPack is monitoring our repository.
 When new release is created, JitPack will automatically build wovnjava like the followings.
 https://jitpack.io/com/github/wovnio/wovnjava/1.8.0/wovnjava-1.8.0.jar
 https://jitpack.io/com/github/wovnio/wovnjava/1.8.0/wovnjava-1.8.0-jar-with-dependencies.jar